New Zealand Superannuation Fund

 - avoiding prejudice to New Zealand’s reputation as a responsible member of the world community.

 The Fund has a long investment horizon: withdrawals are not scheduled until 2035/36, and the NZ Treasury estimates that it will keep growing until the 2070s.
 The Fund’s highly diversified global investment portfolio is, therefore, heavily growth-oriented.
 The Guardians use a Reference Portfolio to benchmark the value being added through active investment strategies.

 The Reference Portfolio, which is capable of meeting the Fund’s objectives over time, is a shadow or notional portfolio of passive, low-cost, listed investments suited to the Fund’s long-term investment horizon and risk profile.
 It has an 80:20 split between growth and fixed-income investments, and its foreign currency exposures are 100 per cent hedged to the New Zealand dollar.

-The Guardians' aim, as an active investor, is to add more value after all costs to the Fund than the reference approach would do, using strategies based on the Fund’s natural advantages as a long-term, sovereign investor with low liquidity requirements.
+The Guardians' aim, as an active investor, is to add more value after all costs to the Fund than the reference approach would do, using strategies based on the Fund’s natural advantages as a long-term, sovereign investor with known liquidity requirements.

 Further information about how the Guardians invest the Fund, the Reference Portfolio approach and monthly updates on Fund performance, are available on www.nzsuperfund.nz.
 The website also includes copies of the Guardians’ investment policies and Annual Reports.

 Level 12, 21 Queen Street